You could win £10 or £10k each month.

 Entering the draw

-The amount of money you have in the account at 11:59pm on the last day of the month dictates how many entries you’ll have in the draw the next month.
+The average balance for the account at 11:59pm on the last day of the month dictates how many entries you’ll have in the draw the next month.

-You can add money from other Chip accounts, via a connected debit card or through Apple pay.
-Instant deposits from bank accounts are apparently coming later in the year.
+You can add money from other Chip accounts, via a connected debit card, through Apple pay or instant deposits from bank accounts.
+The card and current account need to be from the same bank.

 There’s no charge to enter the draw – though as I’ll come back to later there will may be fees for withdrawing your money.